mtroskot/rn-music-player/README.md

 # rn-music-player

-Music player for playing music from iOS's Music Library
+Music player for playing music from iOS's & Android Music Library.
+Premium Apple Music will be added this week.
 ## Installation

 ```sh